Gas Flow Meter Types – Mass Flowmeter, Volumetric Flow and …

-A gas volume measurement does not take into account the quality of the gas or heat value.
-A utility company will charge a customer for the volume of gas they use which is adjusted by a therm, calorific or heat value.
+A gas volume measurement does not consider the quality of the gas or heat value.
+A utility company will charge a customer for the volume of gas they use, which is adjusted by a therm, calorific or heat value.
 This heating value is usually determined by gas chromatography which samples the gas, separates and measures the various components then calculates the heating value.
 Common constituents evaluated to determine the therm value for natural gas are methane, ethane, hydrogen, carbon monoxide, and water vapor.

 Pressure and Temperature